-This is the tech-savvy specialist at your agency, who designs and evaluates the way in which end users interact with websites and applications.
-Bottom line, they create the online interactive experience for you and your clients.
+This is the tech-savvy specialist at your agency who designs and evaluates the way in which end users interact with websites and applications.
+The bottom line, they create an online interactive experience for you and your clients.
 Metrics that they could add to the dashboard include:

 - Number of Fixed Bugs